Jahia/nextjs-proxy/README.md

 ## Overview
 This module is one of the four components of the Jahia Nextjs initiative.
 It is a servlet proxy used by Jahia to render Nextjs application inside Jahia.
 That means you can edit, compose and preview website rendered with the Nextjs framework.
-This module is used in conjunction of the [headless-templatesSet] module.
+This module is used in conjunction with the [headless-templatesSet] module.

 <img src="/doc/images/204_provision.png" width="800px"/>